Wasserstein Conditional Independence Testing: Two-sample independence testing with the Wasserstein distance

 We first consider testing whether $X\perp\!\!\!\perp Y$.
 Note that this amounts to a two-sample test between the distributions $\mathcal{L}_{(X,Y)}$ and $\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$.
 Furthermore, note that given the ability to sample from $\mathcal{L}_{(X,Y)}$, we can always artificially sample from $\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$ as well --- for instance, one can sample from $\mathcal{L}_{(X,Y)}$ $2n$ times, and for the first $n$ samples discard the $Y$ values, and for the second $n$ samples discard the $X$ values, and then $(x_{1},y_{n+1}),(x_{2},y_{n+2}),\ldots,(x_{n},y_{2n})$ will be drawn from $\mathcal{L}_{X}\otimes\mathcal{L}_{Y}$.

 Specifically, we consider Wasserstein-based two sample tests (cf. \cite{ramdas2017wasserstein}, which considers some stronger results in the univariate case).
-We do not attempt to give a general survey on optimal transport/Wasserstein distances here (a more than sufficient background reference is \cite{santambrogio2015optimal}), but we give a short motivational discussion.
+We do not attempt to give a general survey on optimal transport/Wasserstein distances here (a more than sufficient background reference is \cite{santambrogio2015optimal}; see also \cite{panaretos2019statistical} for a survey tailor to a statistical audience), but we give a short motivational discussion.
 Recall that for $p\in[1,\infty)$, the $p$-Wasserstein distance on the space $\mathcal{P}_{p}(U)$ of Borel probability measures with finite $p$-th moments on the domain $U\subseteq\mathbb{R}^{d}$ is given by

 where $\Pi(\mu,\nu)$ is the space of all \emph{couplings} of $\mu$ and $\nu$, namely all probability measures on $U^{2}$ with marginals $\mu$ and $\nu$.